-Explore color.
-In my personal style and in my home, there is color everywhere, but I tend to shrink away from a diverse color palette when it comes to my paintings.
 I don’t want to necessarily incorporate more color just for the sake of doing so, but I want to better utilize the colors I have.
-I also want to see how altering values and taking more care with color mixing can help me achieve my ends.
+And I want to not be so scared of mixing colors poorly that I don’t mix them at all.
+That means seeing how altering values and taking more care with color mixing experimentation early in my process (spending time just mixing color and making notes of how and what I like and don’t) can help me achieve my ends.